-VII.D.4.
-UHS School Values

-University High School offers TUSD students a choice by providing an excellent college preparatory curriculum.
-Since its creation in 1976, UHS has developed both rigorous academic and extra-curricular programs to meet the needs for intellectually talented and academically motivated students.
-UHS has earned a reputation as one of the top ranked college preparatory schools in the country.
-The stakeholders of UHS (parents, teachers, students and administrators) have worked collaboratively to identify and promote the four core values that make UHS a nationally recognized school.

-VII.D.4.1.
-UHS values a rigorous and challenging academic program.

-In Honors Level courses entering students gain the background knowledge and critical thinking skills to prepare them for upper level Advanced Placement Courses.
-UHS offers a range of 25 AP courses in English, Science, Math, Social Science, Modern Languages, COMPUTER TECHNOLOGY, and Fine Arts.

-VII.D.4.2.
-UHS values the diverse socio-economic backgrounds, ideas

-and ethnicity which our students contribute to the school community.

-Students attending UHS are drawn from all of middle, charter, private,

-and parochial schools throughout the TUSD district.

-VII.D.4.3.
-UHS values a supportive school-wide culture which helps

-enable students to reach their potential.
-This culture includes peer-peer

-student support, high personal levels of student motivation, high

-academic commitment of the faculty, and contributions from parents,

-alumni and the community.

-VII.D.4.4.
-UHS values the broader affective needs of the students.
-A

-wide range of opportunities are available to allow the expression of

-creativity and continued learning outside the classroom.
-These include, BUT

-ARE NOT LIMITED TO, the Primavera Dance, drama, orchestra, choir,

-jazz and marching bands, a full slate of AIA sports, Mock Trial, Science

-Olympiad, Envirothon, and Model UN.
-(Res 21-13, 1/12/2010 ; Res 23-15,

-2-14, 2012 ; Res 28-12, 9-8-2015)

-Section VII.E. – University High School Vision, Mission, Strategic Planning Goals and Post-Unitary Goals
+Section VII.E. – University High School Vision, MissionVII.E.1.

-VII.E.1.
 UHS Mission Statement: University High School is a special function high school which serves students who are academically focused and intellectually gifted and provides curriculum and social support not offered in the comprehensive high school.

 VII.E.2.
 Vision Statement: University High School will be a GRADES 6 OR 7-12 regional school that serves academically talented college bound students on its own site.
 UHS will be the premier regional college preparatory school that serves academically focused and intellectually gifted students by providing a rigorous and challenging curriculum and by offering programs that reflect the diverse backgrounds, talents, and cultures of our students with a supportive school wide community.

-VII.E.3.
-Operating Principle: University High stakeholders will continuously examine data in order to design collective action to reach our vision.

 VII.E.4.
-Accreditation Status: University High School having met the requirements established by the Advanced Accreditation Commission and Board of Trustees, is accredited by the North Central Association Commission on Accreditation and School Improvement.
+Accreditation Status: University High School having met the requirements established by the Advanced Accreditation Commission and Board of Trustees, is accredited by the AdvancED.
 In 1992, UHS became the first public school to attain college preparatory status from NCA.
 UHS has maintained this accreditation since 1992.

 VII.E.5.
 Advanced Placement Emphasis: The Advanced Placement as designed by the College Board is the central focus of the University High School curriculum.